Off the ball

 Off the ball (or OTB) is a term used in football in the United Kingdom, usually associated with a player's action when not in possession of the ball, such as a fight or a late challenge.

-If a referee does not see an OTB incident, his assistant referee or linesman may draw his attention, usually activating a buzzer that the referee has strapped to his upper arm.
-The linesman will inform the referee as to what happened and the referee will act accordingly to the laws of the game.
-This may involve sending the involved player off or otherwise booking him.
+If a referee does not see an OTB incident but another official, such as the assistant referee, does, the assistant may draw their attention, usually activating a buzzer that the referee has strapped to their upper arm or by waving their flag.
+The assistant will inform the referee as to what happened, and the referee will act according to the laws of the game.
+Depending on the severity of the incident, this may involve booking the involved player or sending them off.